zeno-project/zeno-gui/README.md

-## About zeno
+## About Zeno

-zeno is a cryptocurrency focused on providing a decentralized mechanism of exchange, and anonymity via untraceable and unlinkable transactions.
+Zeno is a cryptocurrency focused on providing a decentralized mechanism of exchange, and anonymity via untraceable and unlinkable transactions.

-You can read more about it at https://coin.inbest.cloud
+You can read more about it at https://zeno.org

-## About zeno-gui
+## About Zeno-gui

-This in a multi platform GUI wallet for zeno.
+This in a multi platform GUI wallet for Zeno.

-## Building zeno-gui
+## Building Zeno-gui

 ### 1. Clone wallet sources